MicrosoftDocs/architecture-center/docs/cloud-adoption/operations/azure-server-management/tools-services.md

 # Azure server management tools and services

-As discussed in the [overview](/azure/architecture/cloud-adoption/operations/azure-server-management/) of this guidance, the Azure server management services suite covers the following areas:
+As is discussed in the [overview](/azure/architecture/cloud-adoption/operations/azure-server-management/) of this section, the Azure server management services suite covers these areas:

 - [Migrate](#migrate)
 - [Secure](#secure)